miyako/4d-plugin-usb/README.md

 **About**

-Two local processes named $USB and $USB_HOTPLUG are launched.
+Two local processes named ```$USB``` and ```$USB_HOTPLUG``` are launched.

-It will call LIBUSB for 0.1 seconds, then sleep for 0.9 seconds.
+It will call libusb for 0.1 seconds, then sleep for 0.9 seconds.
 If a device is conneced or disconnected, the callback method will be executed in a new process ({name:Generate UUID).
 The method will receive 3 parameters; type of event, vendor id and product id.

 * Example callback method